3rl-io/spidgets-3dof/README.md

 `{whitespace}{pitch radians}{whitespace}{yaw radians}{whitespace}{roll radians}`

-Printed at an interval slightly above target frame rate
+Printed at or above target refresh rate

 Then go to [installation](#installation).
 For dev support, open an issue or contact: hello@3rl.io